jsalbibia/jsalbibia.github.io/index.md

 Published work in chapbook
 Team won 3rd place in MFA Slam competition

-## HYPER Robotics -- Member, Head of Marketing
-`September 2017 - Present`
-Established several marketing campaigns such as logo development, merchandise selection, and digital media presentations for student body
-Wrote an article that was published in The Quincy Sun

 ## People Of Color Student Union -- Member
 `September 2018 - Present`
 Presented in front of school faculty on how to better improve school in order to make it a safer environment for everyone